tldr-pages/tldr/pages/common/grunt.md

 `grunt --tasks {{path/to/directory}}`

-- Specify a local NPM package name to scan for tasks in:
+- Specify a local npm package name to scan for tasks in:

 `grunt --npm {{package_name}}`